Snorkeling at Santa Maria Beach, Cabo: All You Need to Know

 So you want to go snorkeling at Santa Maria Beach, Cabo San Lucas?
 Great idea!

 It’s one of the best places to snorkel in Los Cabos.
+And guess what?
+You might even see whales.
+Seriously!

-But let’s start this fishy-sounding tale from the beginning…
+But let’s start this fishy-sounding tale from the beginning… ’Coz the whales are just the bonus.

-We’ve just returned from yet another awesome visit to Cabo San Lucas in Baja California Sur, Mexico – and another morning trip to snorkel at Santa Maria Bay – where we had a great time snorkeling, swimming and whale watching.
+We’ve recently returned from yet another awesome visit to Cabo San Lucas in Baja California Sur, Mexico – and another morning trip to snorkel at Santa Maria Bay – where we had a great time snorkeling, swimming and whale watching.

 The bay is a marine preserve in the Sea of Cortez (renowned for its marine life), so it’s an excellent spot for snorkeling.